iamfrojy/Bloodclicker/README.md

 HOW TO USE ON LINUX:
 1. IN YOUR TERMINAL TYPE: "sudo pip install pyautogui"
 2. THEN TYPE "sudo pip install keyboard"
+3. THEN TYPE "sudo pip install colorama"
-3. THEN DO "sudo python bloodclicker(version).py
+4. THEN DO "sudo python bloodclicker(version).py

 HOW TO USE ON WINDOWS:
 1. DOWNLOAD PYTHON FROM python.org